presented by Barbara Custer

 Please explore Night to Dawn with the understanding that holy objects and garlic may not protect you, for the NTD vampire is no ordinary species.
 You might meet the blood drinker of yore, or a walking skeleton, or even a human vampire.
 Then there are the psychic vampires.
 Recently, NTD has been featuring werewolves and other monsters but always with the bloodlust theme.
 Our goal is to showcase the work of writers who share a passion for the horror genre.
 By featuring upcoming artists and writers, we hope to bring new life to the world of the undead.
 Night to Dawn will offer tales written by Todd Hanks, Lee Clarke Zumpe, and other authors that will appeal to your spine!
-And if you’re in the market for a good book, you might want to check out Tom Johnson’s reviews, always listed in the magazine.
+And if you’re in the market for a good movie, you might want to check out Lee Clark Zumpe’s reviews, always listed in the magazine.

 You can find submissions guidelines here.